moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 - a word that cannot be used as an identifier, such as the name of a variable, function, or labels.
 - ex: `let`, `sort`, `this`, `charAt`, `function`

-## Type coercion

-Type Coercion refers to the process of automatic or implicit conversion of values from one data type to another.
-This includes conversion from Number to String, String to Number, Boolean to Number etc. when different types of operators are applied to the values.

-// DM: good choice. just say "the logical AND operator" - so many DEVs say junk like "the double ampersand operator" ... sigh...

 ## Logical AND(&&) and OR(||) operators

 - logical AND operator - uses the double `ampersand(&&)` to represent the logical AND operator.